Picture of the Week

 04-02-06

 Finally back at the Pole.
-I had a great vacation off the ice and spent the last 2.5 months around the world, enjoying tropical beaches, diving, skiing in the Alps and paragliding.
+I had a great vacation off the ice and spent the last 2.5 months around the world, enjoying tropical beaches, diving, skiing in the

 The flight South was pretty nice my first time in a C-17 with airplane seats mounted on pallets.